UHH-ISS/binary-sight-seeing/README.md

 ---
 ## 3. Analyzing the execution trace
+To analyze the execution trace, you can use any OS running Python3 along with the required packages, including 'fire'.
+In this example, we are using the Windows operating system.

 ### 3.1 Analyzing
 In the example of Locky ransomware, you can locate all the relevant files within [/python-puppeteer/locky-trace-data](/python-puppeteer/locky-trace-data):
 - The execution trace archive: `ransomlocky_trace.zip` (unzip this file first)